Project Management

 Changing a project's status

-Open the project for editing and select the new status from the dropdown.
-Status changes are logged in the activity history so your team can see when and why a project moved between stages.
+Open the project for editing and choose the new status.
+Status changes are recorded in the activity log so your team can see when a project moved between stages.
+If the reason for a status change is important, add a note in the project drawer.

 Filtering by status